calume/agileFlex/Data/README.md

 # Smart Meter

-The London DataStore (or Low Carbon London (LCL) Smart Meter data is used from: https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households
+The London DataStore (or Low Carbon London (LCL) Smart Meter data is used from: https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households .

-There is a data for 5,500 customers, A random 187 customers are chosen for sampling to keep data manageable size.
+There is a data for 5,500 customers, a random 187 customers are chosen for sampling to keep data manageable size.
 From Files:
 - 'Power-Networks-LCL-June2015(withAcornGps)v2_1.csv'
 - 'Power-Networks-LCL-June2015(withAcornGps)v2_2.csv'